CIAT-DAPA/food_system_web_dashboard/data/workspace/readme.md

 # Inputs data

-This folder constains all files that are being processing
+This folder constains all files that are being processed.